lance/lance.github.io/src/words/immutability.md

   });
 ````

-Well, that's OK, I guess.
+Well, that's OK, perhaps.
 But there is still a problem here.
 Can you tell what it is?

 What if my data model is nested several layers deep?
-That's not very uncommon, and now my code ends up looking something like this.
+That's not very uncommon, and now my factory ends up looking something like this.

 ````javascript
 const productFactory = (name, price) =>